Cherry Blossom Season

-Currently I am working in polymer clay with lots of pearls, Swarovski crystal, metal findings and chain.
+Currently I am working in polymer clay with lots of pearls, crystal, metal findings and chain.
 My current work involves polymer forms with a "window" in them.
 I create a tiny armature on the back of the piece to hold a jumpring; I hang tiny chains with freshwater pearls from the armature.
 I am fascinated by translucent clay and often work with it.
 I am thrilled to donate my latest two pieces to the Breast Cancer " Circle of Hope."

 Why did you become enchanted with this style of jewelry-making?

 I've been using Fire Mountain Gems products to make jewelry for years.
-I have made knotted Swarovski pearls in every color that compliments my skin tone.
+I have made knotted crystal pearls in every color that compliments my skin tone.
 When I started making polymer clay items, I opened an Etsy shop.
 All of my jewelry items contain Fire Mountain products: jumprings, chain and freshwater pearls.

 Do you sell your designs?

 Where and how do you sell your jewelry?

 Etsy.
 LadyFlowersbySusan.
 The theme of my shop is Healing and Empowerment for Women.

 What is the name of the piece you submitted with your success story?